 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a paperback edition was published by Mira on September 4, 2012 and has 384 pages.
+erotic romance that was published by Mira on September 4, 2012 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Tempted, Precious and Fragile Things, Broken, Three to Tango, Vanilla, Naked, An Erotic Collection Volume 1
+Other books by this author which I have reviewed include Tempted, Precious and Fragile Things, Broken, Three to Tango, Vanilla, Naked, An Erotic Collection Volume 1

 An erotic romance with a woman willing to be seduced into a threesome.

 This was a bittersweet tale of the reality of threesomes.
 As much as I enjoy the idea of the Happily Ever After for a threesome, I don’t think the human species is hardwired for it to work.
 It’s hard enough for two people to make a relationship work, but when you add in a third.
 Hoo-boy.
 Of course, Meredith isn’t exactly playing fair in this one.